Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-4.md

 <figcaption>Looking back at Navia.</figcaption>
 </figure>

-I arrived at La Caridad without any other occurrences of note.
-The pilgrim hostel I chose was A Caridá.
+I arrived at La Caridad without any other occurrences of note, and went to the albergue A Caridá.
 Basic but clean.
 I spoke with 3 different Spanish people there.
 Lots of Spanish practice that day.

 Sketch of the typical bar or cafetería along the Camino.
 A sleepy place.
 Tiled floor, wooden counter, overly bright lights.
 Tortilla de patatas and meat sandwiches on display.
 One type of beer on tap, if any.
 Usually Estrella.
 Otherwise, it's 330ml bottles.
 You just ask for *cerveza* or *vino* - no fussing over options here, thank you very much!
 Old men sitting at the counter, just like you'd see in an Irish pub.
 They speak in the local language, or they speak Spanish so quickly and with such a strong accent that it may as well be a different language.
 Sometimes they still wear their work clothes, trousers stained with mud from the fields of the surrounding countryside.
 Trash TV in the background, and a gambling machine in the corner.
 Relatively cheap - that day I paid €3.30 for black tea and pain au chocolate.
 In Ireland it'd probably cost at least €6.
 In the bathroom, the hand dryer is always broken.